prvdmwrong/prvdmwrong/docs/reference/core/providers/start.md

 ### options `#!lua : Partial<Options>`

-Configures how Oh My Prvd will start.
+Configures how Prvd 'M Wrong will start.
 The following are the available configuration options:

-- `#!lua logLevel: "none" | "verbose"` configures if Oh My Prvd should log trace information to the console, defaults to none.
+- `#!lua logLevel: "none" | "verbose"` configures if Prvd 'M Wrong should log trace information to the console, defaults to none.
 - `#!lua profiling: boolean` configures if built-in lifecycle events should be profiled with `debug.setmemorycategory` and `debug.profilebegin`, defaults to